Pretty Pea

 Black pepper is often added to turmeric to Enhance Absorption.

 Turmeric’s active compound, curcumin, is not easily absorbed by the body.
-Black pepper contains a compound called piperine, which can enhance the absorption of curcumin increasing bioavailability by 2000% when the two are consumed together.
+Black pepper contains a compound called piperine, which studies show can enhance the absorption of curcumin increasing bioavailability by 2000% when the two are consumed together.

 Safety & Contraindications